HorlogeSkynet/archey4/README.md

 > Actually, the maintainer decided to separate it from the original one's "network" with the help of _GitHub_'s staff.
 > Nevertheless, **this piece of software is still a fork of [djmelik's Archey project](https://github.com/djmelik/archey.git)**.

-## Which packages do I need to run this script ?
+## Which packages do I need to run this project ?

 ### Required packages